Comparison of Star Trek and Star Wars: Abrams era

-Star Wars creator George Lucas shared a similar disappointment towards Abrams's Star Wars: The Force Awakens, finding himself agreeing with the critics who found it too derivative of his own original Star Wars trilogy, particularly his original film.
+Star Wars creator George Lucas shared a similar disappointment towards Abrams' Star Wars: The Force Awakens, finding himself agreeing with the critics who found it too derivative of his own original Star Wars trilogy, particularly his original film.
 During an interview with talk show host and journalist Charlie Rose that aired on December 24, 2015, Lucas likened his decision to sell Lucasfilm to Disney to a divorce, and outlined the creative differences between him and the producers of The Force Awakens.
 He described the previous six Star Wars films as his "children" and defended his vision for them, while criticizing The Force Awakens for having a "retro feel", saying: "I worked very hard to make them completely different, with different planets, with different spaceships – you know, to make it new."
-Lucas also likened Disney to "white slavers," which drew some criticism; he later apologized.
+Lucas also likened Disney to "white slavers," which drew some criticism for which he later apologized.
 Of the batch of new Star Wars films, the Abrams written and directed films received the worst reception from Lucas.
-In 2017, Lucas described Star Wars Episode VIII: The Last Jedi as "beautifully made," the comment was interpreted as Lucas liking the Rian Johnson's written and directed sequel more than The Force Awakens.
+In 2017, Lucas described Star Wars Episode VIII: The Last Jedi as "beautifully made."
+The comment was interpreted as Lucas liking the Rian Johnson written and directed sequel more than The Force Awakens.
 The previous year, the Disney-produced Star Wars anthology film Rogue One had been released.
-Its production did not involve Abrams and it was reported that Lucas also liked it more than The Force Awakens.
+Its production did not involve Abrams, and it was reported that Lucas also liked it more than The Force Awakens.

-Years later, critics agreed with Lucas' and Meyer's criticisms, when Abrams directed and wrote the worst-received live-action film in the Star Wars film franchise, Star Wars: The Rise of Skywalker.
-Website The Ringer noted the reception to said film to be so negative, that the film (and its tie-ins), kept generating negative or controversial headlines in regards to the film's production for almost 10 months after its release.
+Years later, some critics agreed with Lucas' and Meyer's criticisms relative to Abrams written and directed Star Wars: The Rise of Skywalker.
+The website The Ringer noted the reception to the film was negative enough that the film (and its tie-ins) kept generating negative or controversial headlines in regards to the film's production for almost 10 months after its release.
 This film was the one where Abrams had the most creative control.
-In the film, Abrams was criticized for doubling down on Meyer's criticism towards Star Trek Into Darkness, killing and instantly resurrecting almost every character in the film.
-Force powers to revive others were a central plot of the film, but they lost all meaning due to most resurrections not even anything having to do with such powers, including those of Palpatine, Chewbacca, C-3PO and even the most minor cameo characters Zorry Bliss, and Babu Frik.
-The Rise of Skywalker was also criticized for being another derivative remake of a previous film in said franchise, this time of the Lucas-written Return of the Jedi.
-Websites have defended Johnson's VIII: The Last Jedi, and blamed Abrams and Disney for the failure of IX: Rise of Skywalker, while criticizing Abrams usage of his "mystery box."
+Abrams was criticized for doubling down on Meyer's criticism of Star Trek Into Darkness by killing and instantly resurrecting almost every character in the film.
+Force powers to revive others were a central plot of the film, but they lost all meaning due to most resurrections not having anything having to do with such powers, including those of major characters in the film like Palpatine, Chewbacca, C-3PO and even minor cameo characters Zorry Bliss and Babu Frik.
+The Rise of Skywalker was also criticized for being another derivative remake of a previous film in the franchise, this time of the Lucas-written Return of the Jedi.
+Certain websites have defended Johnson's The Last Jedi, and blamed Abrams and Disney for the failure of Rise of Skywalker, while criticizing Abrams's usage of his "mystery box" storytelling, a reference to leaving some aspects or history of the characters unanswered and forcing the audience and followers to speculate.